RHLE: Modular Deductive Verification of Relational $\forall\exists$ Properties: Implementation and Evaluation

-\paragraph{Delimited Release} It is sometimes desirable to relax a noninterference property to allow for limited information about secure state to be released.
-For example, given a confidential list of employee salaries, it may be fine to publicize the average salary as long as no other salary information is leaked.
-This is an example of a \emph{delimited release}, which we formalize as a noninterference property with the additional precondition that starting states agree on the values of the released information.
-In this case, the precondition would assert the average salary in all executions is equal.
+\parheading{Delimited Release} Delimited release is a relaxation of generalized noninterference which allows for limited information about secure state to be released.
+For example, given a confidential list of employee salaries, it may be acceptable to publicize the average salary as long as no other salary information is leaked.
+We formulate delimited release as a noninterference property with an additional condition requiring that the programs agree on the values of the released information.
+For the previous example, we would add a precondition asserting the average salary across all executions is equal.

-\paragraph{Parameter Usage} Our parameter usage benchmarks attempt to verify that a variable used in a program is semantically meaningful, in that the parameter's starting value impacts the result of the program in some way.
-We capture this as the \AEH{} property that every pair of distinct starting values of this parameter can produce at least two executions with different results.